sondregronas/EduGameDist/README.md

 ## Setup
 Runs on [Docker](https://www.docker.com/).

-Create a `docker-compose.yml`, or download the [docker-compose.yml](docker-compose.yml) file for more options:
+Create a `docker-compose.yml`, or download the [docker-compose.yml](docker-compose.yml) file, which includes more options:
 ```yaml
 version: "3.3"
 services: